-Elizabeth Kortright Monroe was First Lady of the United States from 1817 to 1825, as the wife of 5th President James Monroe.
+Elizabeth Kortright Monroe served as First Lady of the United States from 1817 to 1825 as the wife of the fifth President, James Monroe.

 Romance glints from the little that is known about Elizabeth Kortright's early life.
 She was born in New York City in 1768, daughter of an old New York family.
 Her father, Lawrence, had served the Crown by privateering during the French and Indian War and made a fortune.
 He took no active part in the War of Independence; and James Monroe wrote to his friend Thomas Jefferson in Paris in 1786 that he had married the daughter of a gentleman, "injured in his fortunes" by the Revolution.

 Strange choice, perhaps, for a patriot veteran with political ambitions and little money of his own; but Elizabeth was beautiful, and love was decisive.
 They were married in February 1786, when the bride was not yet 18.

 The young couple planned to live in Fredericksburg, Virginia, where Monroe began his practice of law.
 His political career, however, kept them on the move as the family increased by two daughters and a son who died in infancy.

 In 1794, Elizabeth Monroe accompanied her husband to France when President Washington appointed him United States Minister.
 Arriving in Paris in the midst of the French Revolution, she took a dramatic part in saving Lafayette's wife, imprisoned and expecting death on the guillotine.
 With only her servants in her carriage, the American Minister's wife went to the prison and asked to see Madame Lafayette.
 Soon after this hint of American interest, the prisoner was set free.
 The Monroes became very popular in France, where the diplomat's lady received the affectionate name of la belle Americaine.